esmf-org/esmf/src/addon/ESMPy/doc/index.rst

 ============================ ==================================================
 Class                        Description
 ============================ ==================================================
-:class:`Manager`             A manager to initialize and finalize ESMF :class:`Field`               A data field built on a Grid or Mesh :class:`Grid`                A structured grid for coordinate representation :class:`Mesh`                An unstructured grid for coordinate representation
+:class:`Manager`             A manager class to initialize and finalize ESMF :class:`Field`               A data field built on a Grid or Mesh :class:`Grid`                A structured grid for coordinate representation :class:`Mesh`                An unstructured grid for coordinate representation